This post isn’t about technology but it is about something I am asked about often — team teaching.

 Do you have any other questions or thoughts on team teaching?

 Update 2018: In mid-2013 our team teaching partnership ended as I commenced family leave and had two children.
-I am not currently teaching full time.
-Kelly is currently teaching prep (first year of school) and over the last few years I have often filled in for her as a relief teacher!
+Kelly is now teaching prep (first year of school) at a different school.

 Want To Stay In Touch?

 I publish a free monthly email newsletter where I showcase the blog posts I’ve written and also share any other useful links, tips, or resources I’ve come across.

 Maybe you’d like to sign up if you haven’t already?